sweattep/modern_quotes/README.md

 >When the other guy does something that you do, do it their way.
 That's how you build.

 >There is a high likelihood that you are going to build something that is rarely or never used

+>Who's torturing the kids with the proverbial pop quiz?